 - Frequent urination

 - Constipation and bloating

 Severe pain is not common, but when a fibroid outgrows its blood supply, its tissue will start to die.
 If this happens you could feel intense pain.
 In such cases, call your doctor for evaluation.

 Diagnosis and treatment of fibroids

-A review of your symptoms and comprehensive pelvic exam can reveal the presence of fibroids.
-You may need an ultrasound to confirm a diagnosis and get a picture of their size, exact location, and number.
+Your Premier Women’s Care of Southwest Florida provider will review your symptoms and perform a comprehensive pelvic exam to detect the presence of fibroids.
+An ultrasound may be required to confirm the diagnosis and to capture their size, location, and number.

 Women whose fibroids do not cause any symptoms do not need treatment.
 However, in some circumstances, your Premier physician may recommend periodic ultrasounds to monitor potential growth.
 Fibroids often shrink on their own without treatment as hormone levels change during menopause.